lautiamkok/Advanced-Vue.js-Web-Development/README.md

 * Create routes, pages, and layouts with Vue Router

-* Create dynamic layouts with Vue Router, Mitt, nad Vuex
+* Create dynamic layouts with Vue Router, Mitt, and Vuex

 * Create a shopping cart system with Vuex

 * Lazy-load components and images

+* Auto import components, composables, and APIs on-demand

 * Mock data and a REST API with Markdown documents